dtao/PhilosopherDeveloper/source/posts/when-the-golden-rule-goes-wrong.markdown

 On reflection, I've realized that I have unconsciously projected my own discomfort with receiving praise onto my team in an unfortunate distortion of the golden rule.
 Because *I* feel awkward with praise, I have been stingy in giving out praise to others.
-This has certainly not been deliberate -- I have always had the _intention_ of providing lots of positive feedback -- but that hasn't made it any less true.
+This has certainly not been deliberate---I have always had the _intention_ of providing lots of positive feedback---but that hasn't made it any less true.

 I call this a distortion of the golden rule because, at the risk of stating the